Revel in a unique range of natural terrain. Explore authentic ways of life in traditional and modern pockets of culture.

 You’ll find this prefecture’s spacious western half sports crystal-blue onsen waters and ornate tea terraces stacked high to the heavens.
 In fact, Shizuoka is where half of all of Japan’s green tea is produced.
 Discovering its tea culture is a revelation begging you to sip matcha and forget what you know about fantastical views of Mount Fuji, as the terraces make it even better.

-In the southwestern area lies central Hamamatsu, the largest city in Shizuoka that has its own castle and bullet train access.
+In the southwestern area lies central Hamamatsu, the largest city in Shizuoka that has its own castle, bullet train access, oh, and don’t forget the speed boat races, one of the only sports you can bet on in Japan!
 Nearby Fukuroi City will host some of the major 2019 Rugby World Cup games.
 With Hamamatsu as a home base, there’s also access to Toyota Stadium (90 minutes by car in Aichi Prefecture) for more rugby!

 Don’t miss: Check out some of the area’s summer festivals, including the massive Fukuroi seaside fireworks display and a much less touristy version of the infamous penis festival!
 Along the Oigawa railway, you’ll find the bright blue waters of Sumatakyo Valley and south of that are the tea terraces of Kawane Onsen.